StoglRobotics/ros_team_workspace/docs/tutorials/setting_up_rtw.rst

    setup-auto-sourcing

 This is going to configure the RosTeamWorkspace permanently.
-If you want to revert those changes or prefer to do them by yourself simply follow the next few steps:
+If you want to revert those changes or prefer to do them by yourself simply follow the next few steps.

 Manual auto-sourcing
 """""""""""""""""""""